VirgilSecurity/virgil-sdk-net/docs/get-started/data-integrity.md

 ### Transmit the Cards to Your Server

-Next, you must serialize these cards and transmit them to your server, where you will Approve & Publish Users' Cards.
+Next, you must serialize these cards and transmit them to your server, where you will approve & publish Users' Cards.

 ```cs
 // export a Virgil Card to string